kevin-klein/autarch-figures/figure_1/readme.txt

 Running

-Install AutArch first using the provided README (https://doi.org/10.5281/zenodo.14999893).
+Install AutArch first using the provided README in the root folder of the archive.

 Start docker desktop.

-Use your favorite command line to run this:
+Use your favorite command line (e.g. Powershell) to run this:
-$ cd [current folder]
+$ cd [current folder, e.g figure_1]

-$ docker build . -t autarch-figure-1
-$ docker run --rm -it --mount src="$(pwd)/output",target="/workspace/output",type=bind autarch-figure-1
+$ docker compose up

 The output will be found in the output folder.

+OPTIONAL:
+In case you decide to rebuild image:
+$ docker build . -t kevin1252/autarch-figure1